 Why stay in De Waterkant

 De Waterkant is a busy quarter on the shoulder of the city that has evolved into Cape Town's gay and lesbian capital.
-The little-cobbled square is surrounded by restaurants, bars, and clubs that oozes with a friendly atmosphere.
+The little-cobbled square is surrounded by restaurants, bars, and clubs and has a friendly atmosphere.

 Why avoid De Waterkant